docarray/docarray/docs/user_guide/storing/doc_store/store_file.md

 dl_pull = DocList[SimpleDoc].pull('file://simple_dl')
 ```

-A file with the name of `simple_dl.docs` being created to store the `DocList`.
+A file with the name of `simple_dl.docs` will be created in `$HOME/.docarray/cache` to store the `DocList`.

-## Push & pull with streaming
+## Push and pull with streaming

-When you have a large amount of documents to push and pull, you could use the streaming function.
+When you have a large amount of documents to push and pull, you can use the streaming method:
 [`.push_stream()`][docarray.array.doc_list.pushpull.PushPullMixin.push_stream] and
-[`.pull_stream()`][docarray.array.doc_list.pushpull.PushPullMixin.pull_stream] can help you to stream the `DocList` in
+[`.pull_stream()`][docarray.array.doc_list.pushpull.PushPullMixin.pull_stream] stream the `DocList`
-order to save the memory usage.
-You set multiple `DocList` to pull from the same source as well.
+to save memory usage.
+You set multiple `DocList`s to pull from the same source as well:

 ```python
 from docarray import BaseDoc, DocList